If you are suffering from hand or wrist pain due to inflammation (arthritis), then regular massages could make a huge difference for you!

-You could use one hand to massage the other, ask some kind person for a massage or go to a professional, but you could also buy a massage device specifically intended for hand and wrist.
+You could use one hand to massage the other, ask some kind person for a massage or go to a professional, but you could also buy a massage device specifically designed for your hand and wrist.

 The key to using massage for remedying arthritis is frequency, and that is why getting a hand massage device might prove to be the best long-term solution.